 Monica coordinates the International Network of Co-operative Inquirers and jointly coordinates a social work and humanities teaching and learning during and post-COVID-19 think tank.
 Monica is a member of the Australian Association of Social Workers.
 She is also a member of the Anglican Church of Australia Mission and Ministry Commission.
-From 2017 to June 2018 she was co-chair of the ACT/NSW Combined Universities Field Education Group.
+From 2017 to 2018, she was co-chair of the ACT/NSW Combined Universities Field Education Group.

 Monica is based in Canberra.

 The heutagogical principle of collaborative learning characterises Monica's teaching.
-Monica is a part-time social work lecturer and social sciences researcher at Charles Sturt University, based in Canberra.
-Monica's teaches in accordance with the CSU Strategic Focus of fostering belonging and connectedness.
+Monica is a part-time social work lecturer and social sciences researcher at Charles Sturt University.
+She is both teaching and research active.
 Her personal teaching pedagogy is, 'To enable students to think critically about their evolving context, to foster resilience and skills, to instigate change and to maintain social work values' (Short, Trembath, Duncombe & Whitaker, 2018, p.
 12).
+Monica teaches in accordance with the CSU Strategic Focus of fostering belonging and connectedness.

 She has course coordinated, convened, tutored in and/or marked the following subjects:

 The psycho-social-spiritual-physical resilience and well-being of individuals and communities in their environments are the focus of Monica's research.
 Her personal research narrative is to generate meaning that enhances and respects individuals, groups and communities within practice, education and research (Short, Barton, Cooper, Woolven, Loos & Devos, 2017, p.
 104).
-This involves honouring emic (insider) and etic (outsider) knowledge, valuing relationships, sharing power and upholding egalitarian principles are central principles for her research (Short, 2018, p.
+Honouring emic (insider) and etic (outsider) knowledge, valuing relationships, collaboration, sharing power, promoting social justice and upholding egalitarian principles are central principles for her research (Short, 2018, p.
 233).
-To do this Monica applies an integrated lens with an epistemological base in social work, sociology and theology; and utilises methodologies such as co-operative inquiry and case studies.
+Monica applies an integrated lens with an epistemological base in social work, sociology and theology in her work; and she utilises methodologies such as co-operative inquiry, ethnography, literature review, and case studies.
 Her research contributes to the CSU research narrative of the development of individuals and thriving communities with strong social frameworks where harmony resides.